Mizosu97/thoth/README.md

 ## Prequisites
 - Create a discord bot application, and get it's token.
 Make one [here](https://discord.com/login?redirect_to=%2Fdevelopers%2Fapplications).
 Make sure the application has message content intent privileges.
 Invite the bot to a server.
-- Create an openAI account, then get an API key [here](https://beta.openai.com/account/api-keys).
+- Create an [OpenAI account](https://openai.com/), then get an API key [here](https://beta.openai.com/account/api-keys).
+Creating an account is free.
 - Install the `git` and `python` packages provided by your distribution.
 - Install the `discord` and `openai` pip packages with `pip install discord openai`